The client authentication is handled by the

 $allwill match any logged user.
 A new group

-$authenticatedwill be added to the list.
+$authenticatedwill be added to your group list.

 The previous behavior only applies to the default authentication plugin.
 If you are using a custom plugin and such plugin implements